‘Did no vetting’: Infowars host Owen Shroyer takes stand in Alex Jones’ defamation trial

 Shroyer maintains he was just reading and discussing an article published by another outlet, Zerohedge, which questioned whether Heslin was telling the truth about holding the body of his son.

-The Zerohedge article pointed to an interview between journalist Megyn Kelly and Heslin in 2017, and claimed that Kelly “failed to fact-check” what they called a “contradictory claim” made by Heslin in the interview: that he held his son with a bullet hole in his head.
+The Zerohedge article pointed to an interview between journalist Megyn Kelly and Heslin in 2017, claiming that Kelly “failed to fact-check” what they called a “contradictory claim” made by Heslin in the interview: that he held his son with a bullet hole in his head.

 Shroyer went live and played a portion of an interview with the Connecticut medical examiner from the day of the shooting, who said they did not bring the bodies of victims “into contact” with families.
-It was widely reported that the medical examiner was referring to the hours immediately after the shooting, and that families were eventually able to see their children.
+It was widely reported that the medical examiner was referring to the hours after the shooting, when they used photographs to identify the children, and that families were eventually able to see their children.

 “Just another question that people are going to be asking about Sandy Hook,” Shroyer said on the live broadcast.